spyder-ide/spyder-docs/doc/plugins/terminal.rst

 Installing the Terminal
 =======================

-If you installed Spyder using conda, the best way to install Spyder-terminal is to run the following command in your terminal or Anaconda prompt on Windows:
+If you installed Spyder using conda, the best way to install Spyder-terminal is to run the following command in your Terminal or Anaconda prompt on Windows:

 .. code-block:: bash